criblio/collector-templates/collectors/rest/1Password_with_state_tracking/README.md

 # 1Password REST Collector with State Tracking for Audit logs

-This uses the 1Password Events API to retrieve information about activity in your 1Password account – like audit events, item usage, and sign-in attempts – and send it to your security information and event management (SIEM) system.
+This uses the 1Password Events API to retrieve audit logs from your 1Password account so you can send them to your SIEM or object storage for long-term search or retention.

 1Password Events API reference [here](https://developer.1password.com/docs/events-api/reference)